 Have a detailed plan – Intention

-One of my goals for 2016 other than health was related to personal finance, I had a target in mind on how much I wanted to grow my personal wealth by end of the year.
-More than the target, I had a very detailed month by month plan on how to get there, starting from which method of investment I should use to the minute details of how much I should spend each month and on what.
-It made it easy to follow through, it made it achievable, and looking at it at least twice a month helped me to keep at it even after I reached my target.
+One of my goals for 2016 other than health was related to personal finance.
+I had a target in mind on how much I wanted to grow my personal wealth by end of the year.
+More than the target, I had a very detailed month by month plan on how to get there.
+It contained everything from which method of investment I should use, to the minute details of how much I should spend each month and on what.
+Which made it easy to follow through.
+It also made it achievable.
+And looking at it at least twice a month helped me to keep at it even after I reached my target.

 Regularly brush up your plan

 The initial plan does not need to be precise or accurate to the last number, it will never be.
-My detailed plan was not that detailed when I started off, it got better with time.
+My plan was not as detailed when I started off, it got better with time.
 All you have to do is to put on paper ‘what you plan to do and how’ based on what comes to your mind.
-As you go along, keep reviewing your plan, and keep updating it whenever you come up with better way of getting to the target.
-Revisiting your plan every now and then will keep you focused on the goal, because you are feeding your subconscious mind time and again to focus on what needs to be delivered.
-Once your subconcious mind is clear on what is it that you want, then all your actions will be directed towards achieving it.
+As you go along, keep reviewing your plan.
+And keep updating it whenever you come up with better way of getting to the target.
+Revisiting your plan every now and then will keep you focused on the goal.
+By doing so you are training your subconscious mind time and again to focus on what needs to be delivered.
+Once your subconscious mind is clear on what is it that you want, then all your actions will be directed towards achieving it.

 Jump right in

 Once you have set the goal and the initial plan, jump right in.
-Dont leave it for later, ‘tomorrow never comes’ .
-If its health you are after take that first step immediately, start looking for the right program to enrol in, or set up the workout space at your home, read about the most effective way to lose weight or fat, read about the best meal plan to follow.
-The key is to jump right in, what needs to be done today needs to be done today, never leave it for tomorrow.
+Don’t leave it for later, ‘tomorrow never comes’.
+If its health you are after, then take that first step immediately.
+Start looking for the right program to enrol in, or set up the workout space at your home.
+Read about the most effective way to lose weight or fat, read about the best meal plan to follow.
+The key is to jump right in.
+What needs to be done today needs to be done today, never leave it for tomorrow.

 Take one step at a time